Pastoral works. Priests, books and compilative practices in the Carolingian period

 kekw - Example of a priest’s book, s.
 IX 2/3 from around Mainz

 One of the instructions they received concerned their books.
 Priests were required to possess several books containing material to help them during their daily work, such as missals, penitentials and lectionaries.
 In addition to these books, priests also possessed books that were compiled specifically to be used by them, either during their own education or for administering pastoral care.
 These compendia, also known as priests’ books, are the central sources for this study.
 One characteristic of these priests’ books is that they are very diverse; it is not possible to find two of them with the same content.
 Furthermore, they do not appear in the documents issued by the Carolingian emperor and his bishops and are also completely anonymous.
-This presents two of the main methodological difficulties that must be solved in order to use these priests’ books to examine the life of early medieval priests and the people they cared for.
+This presents two of the main methodological difficulties that must be solved in order to use these priests’ books to examine the lives of early medieval priests and the people they cared for.
 The problematic attribution of the manuscripts to priests (or to any historical context), due to the great variety and anonymity of the source material, was resolved by developing a ‘twofold approach’.
 In this approach manuscripts are first examined in their entirety, thereby considering anything that can connect the source to its historical context, such as codicological and palaeographical evidence, and any traces of use.
 When a manuscript context is established, the individual texts can be studied, thereby focussing on how they were put together.
 The process of selection the compilers went through, presents some of the ideas that formed the basis for the material and shows was what considered to be important for priests living and working among the laity.
 At the same time, it demonstrates how the ideals of the Carolingian elite were implemented in the local church far away from the royal and episcopal courts.

 In the first chapter, the source material itself and the proposed methodology are examined.
-Two priests’ books are selected that share an unusually high number of texts, which suggest that they might originate from the same exemplar.
+Two priests’ books are selected that share an unusually high number of texts, which suggests that they might originate from the same exemplar.
 When the two manuscripts are studied closely, however, following the twofold approach, it appears that they are indeed similar in many aspects but were not copied from the same model.
 One of these similarities is the structure of the manuscripts.
 In both cases, the contents are structured in the same way.
 This is especially interesting because the way in which the manuscripts were put together is quite different.
-One is a composite codex, composed out of separate parts of which some were used individually before being bound together, while the other is a planned codex that was copied and put together as one complete book.
+One is a composite codex, composed of separate parts of which some were used individually before being bound together, while the other is a planned codex that was copied and put together as one complete book.
 Both manuscripts are products of careful consideration, but not of the same kind.
 They show that the compilers of the manuscripts, despite having different resources to work with, nevertheless shared a similar idea of what a priest’s book should look like.
 When comparing the texts in the manuscripts this is confirmed, as the texts are also remarkably similar but never share the same exemplar.
 This is an important observation because it shows that in the wide-ranging variety that characterizes these books, it is possible to identify certain common traits.
 These priests’ books were produced according to a shared idea that closely matched the preconditions for the ideal Christian empire as stated by the Carolingian court.

 The second chapter is concerned with baptism and the liturgy of the local church.
 As each Christian obtained access to salvation through baptism, it was of utmost importance that everyone was baptized.
 Whereas the norm was the baptism of children at specified times during the year, mainly during Easter and Pentecost, the liturgy used by priests seems to have been more flexible.
-In one priest’s book, the descriptions of liturgy (ordines) had been adjusted in such a way that all the other clergy that was usually present, mostly to support the priest and guide the laity through the ritual, had been removed.
+In one priest’s book, the descriptions of the liturgy had been adjusted in such a way that all the other clergy that was usually present, mostly to support the priest and guide the laity through the ritual, had been removed.
 Any remaining tasks became the sole responsibility of the priest.
 In the same way, the liturgy was also made shorter.
 Certain parts were omitted to focus solely on the rite of baptism itself.
 Finally, all references to time and place were removed as well, making for a rather flexible liturgy that could be performed under a wide variety of circumstances.

 kekw - While blessing the water for baptism the priest made a cross-sign three times (+)